kal-by/flag-flashcards/README.md

-# flag-flashcards
+# learn-the-world

-A simple flashcard game to quiz yourself on the flags of the countries of the world.
+A simple flashcard game to quiz yourself on various information about the countries of the world.